DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 # 2 Overall Description

 ## 2.1 Product Perspective
-This is an open/public api
-the JSON -RPC API is part of a bigger program.
 The JSON-RPC API must interface with an ethereum execution client to send and and receive data to the Ethereum network The users of the API will interact with the api through HTTP requests or through a web socket connection

 ## 2.2 Product Features
-Here is a list of standard endpoints for the Ethereum execution layer API
+This is a list of standard endpoints for the Ethereum execution layer API
 ### Web3
 * web3_clientVersion
 * web3_sha3